-Since the challenger-preferred equilibrium described in \cref{prop:baseline-TA} happens to be a commitment outcome, I also contribute to this strand of literature by identifying the class of elections in which the challenger's odds of winning strictly increase.
+Since the challenger-preferred equilibrium strategy described in \cref{prop:baseline-TA} is also an information design solution, my analysis identifies an electoral environment in which the sender strictly prefers private to public information design.

 My analysis suggests that targeted advertising is bad for democracy because it elects politicians who are guaranteed to lose when voters possess the same information.
 For example, under simple majority, targeted advertising allows the challenger to beat the status quo located at the median voter's bliss point, which, according to various versions of the median voter theorem, is unbeatable.
 The most effective policy to make targeted advertising obsolete is to publicize all ads transmitted during electoral campaigns.
 While voters may still make mistakes due to incomplete (but public) information, having a common belief would be sufficient for them to collectively make the right choice.